sal55/langs/pclang/readme.md

 ### Comparisons With Other ILs

-Apart from using no IL at all (workable, but produces a poorly engineered compiled IMV), I've used a 3-address-code IL of my own, and I've also looked at LLVM IR.
+Apart from using no IL at all (workable, but produces a poorly engineered compiler IMV), I've used a 3-address-code IL of my own, and I've also looked at LLVM IR.
 (Only looked, since the tools for that are fantastically complex.
 I can only do that since Clang can be used to turn C into LLVM .ll files.)

 Here is my PCL code for a recursive `fib()` function (hints omitted; not needed for PCI):
 ````